Alexander Nix: FTC settlement and disqualification from running UK limited companies

 In 2019 Nix and his colleague Aleksandr Kogan settled with the Federal Trade Commission, agreeing to delete previously obtained data.

 In 2020 Nix signed a disqualification undertaking, accepted by the UK Secretary of State on 14 September 2020.
 The Insolvency Service commented that "Within the undertaking, Alexander Nix did not dispute that he caused or permitted SCL Elections Ltd or associated companies to market themselves as offering potentially unethical services to prospective clients; demonstrating a lack of commercial probity."
 The unethical services offered included "bribery or honey trap stings, voter disengagement campaigns, obtaining information to discredit political opponents and spreading information anonymously in political campaigns."
 Effective from 5 October 2020, Alexander Nix is disqualified for seven years from acting as a director or directly or indirectly becoming involved, without the permission of the court, in the promotion, formation or management of a UK company.
 Nix said he had made "no admission of wrongdoing" or broken any laws.

 In popular culture

 Nix has been compared to "a Bond villain" with "the sinister-sounding surname, the cut-glass accent and his position at the centre of a conspiracy theory involving Brexit, Trump and dodgy data."

-Nix is portrayed by Paul Bettany in an upcoming film on the Cambridge Analytica affair produced by the Russo brothers.
+Nix is to be portrayed by Paul Bettany in an upcoming film on the Cambridge Analytica affair produced by the Russo brothers.